grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

    b.
 Click **Preview** to verify that the expression is successful.

-3. To add a recovery threshold, turn the **Custom recovery threshold** toggle on and fill in a value for when your recording rule should stop meeting the condition.

-   You can only add one recovery threshold in a query and it must be the recording rule output.

-4. Click **Set as recording rule output** on the query or expression you want to set as your rule output.
+3. Click **Set as recording rule output** on the query or expression you want to set as your rule output.

 #### Set evaluation behavior